varghese25/javascript_pro/README.md

 ## JavaScript

+## 04-03-2025

+Promise:A Promise is in one of these states: (Promise Code Folder)

+- pending: initial state, neither fulfilled nor rejected.
+- fulfilled: meaning that the operation was completed successfully.
+- Rejected: meaning that the operation failed.

 ## 24-02-2025

 Memory Allocation in JS | Stack and Heap Storage |

 - Primitive type has Seperate memory location
 - Reference Type, memory location point same loction.

 ## Primitive DataTypes

 - String
 - Number
 - bigint
 - Boolean
 - undefined
 - symbol
 - null
 - let a =100; // Primitive data type, number 100 will be stored STACK MEMORY
 - a =200 // 100 will be replaced by 200 in STACK MEMORY
   // Similiar for string, boolean, null, undefined, symbol, bigint

 ## Reference Type

 - Arrays
 - Functions
 - All Object - math,date
 - Will be Stored in HEAP MEMORY

 ## 19-02-2025

 ## // Method aslo a function but it is invoked with the dot.

 arrFamily = ["Varghese", "Serah", "Evan", "Shannon"]; // object arrFamily.forEach(familylist); // we invoked arrFamily object wiht the dot is caled Method. called here the function familylist

 function familylist(namelist) { // familylist is function and namelist is argumet. console.log(namelist);
 }

 <!--
 Uncaught TypeError: Cannot set properties of null (setting 'innerHTML') .
 Because in index.html file. include this (<script src="script.js"></script>)  line below.
 Error will go.. akka didn't mentioned in her tutorial...

 <!doctype html>
 <html lang="en">